Skip to Content

 Cuisinart Vacuum Sealer Cordless Wine Opener

-It sits out on my bar cart and makes it super easy for guests to open a new bottle as the night goes on.
-Plus, IF there is any wine left over you can seal it back up.
+This cordless wine opener from Cuisinart is my new favorite gadget.
+It sits out on my bar cart and makes it so easy for guests to open a new bottle as the night goes on.
+And if there happens to be any wine left over, you can seal it right back up.

 A DoorDash Dinner

-This is my favorite idea, maybe ever.
+This might be my favorite idea ever.

 Related: Great Gifts for the Office Under $50